GLAM-Workbench/digitalnz/README.md

 See [Using Reclaim Cloud](https://glam-workbench.net/using-reclaim-cloud/) for more details.

+### Using the Nectar Cloud

+The [Nectar Research Cloud](https://ardc.edu.au/services/nectar-research-cloud/) (part of the Australian Research Data Commons) provides cloud computing services to researchers in Australian and New Zealand universities.
+University-affiliated researchers can log on to Nectar and receive [up to 6 months of free cloud computing time](https://tutorials.rc.nectar.org.au/allocation-management/03-account-and-trial).
+And if you need more, you can [apply for a specific project allocation](https://tutorials.rc.nectar.org.au/allocation-management/04-allocation-and-projects).

+The GLAM Workbench is available in the Nectar Cloud as a pre-configured application.
+This means you can get it up and going without worrying about the technical infrastructure – just fill in a few details and you're away!
+To create an instance of this repository in the Nectar Cloud:

+* Log in to the [Nectar Dashboard](https://dashboard.rc.nectar.org.au/) using your university credentials.
+* From the Dashboard choose **Applications -> Browse Local**.
+* Enter 'GLAM' in the filter box and hit Enter, you should see the GLAM Workbench application.
+* Click on the GLAM Workbench application's  **Quick Deploy** button.
+* Step through the various [configuration options](https://glam-workbench.net/using-nectar/#setting-up-your-own-glam-workbench-repository).
+Some options are only available if you have a dedicated project allocation.
+* When asked to select a GLAM Workbench repository, choose 'DigitalNZ' from the dropdown list.
+* Complete the configuration and deploy your GLAM Workbench instance.
+* The url to access your instance will be displayed once it's ready.
+Click on the url!

+See [Using Nectar](https://glam-workbench.net/using-nectar/) for more information.

 ### Using Docker

 You can use Docker to run a pre-built computing environment on your own computer.
 It will set up everything you need to run the notebooks in this repository.
 This is free, but requires more technical knowledge – you'll have to install Docker on your computer, and be able to use the command line.